 1. In general, the instruments possessed by the department are very old and many of them require repair and the department does not possess a number of instruments called for in orchestral and wind ensemble scores.
-The need to provide instruments for those students who cannot afford to buy them is increasing and the need to purchase new and higher quality
+The need to provide instruments for those students who cannot afford to buy them is increasing (this is an equity issue) and the need to purchase new and higher quality instruments is also increasing.
+Specifically, if two students need certain instruments and only one is available, how does one decide which student gets

-3. The A29 audio/multimedia system will be used by faculty and students during classes.
+- it?
+Also, occasionally a student will lose or seriously damage an instrument.
+Even with immediate action to attempt to recover an instrument or have the student replace one, at a minimum, a delay in the availability of that instrument or its repair or replacement will result. - 3.
+The A29 audio/multimedia system will be used by faculty and students during classes.
 Infrastructure requirements are minimal and mostly already available in the room.
 They include AC power outlets, network connections.
 The impact of having no music playback system in the classroom is already significant, as music classes of all types essentially require playback systems.
 At this point some faculty are improvising by bringing in their personal portable systems, but these are not appropriate or sufficient for ongoing classroom use.
 Typical lifespan for such a system is between five and ten years.